rcc-uchicago/R-large-scale/README.md

 For additional details and instructions for working through the lessons, see the [notes](notes.md).

+Before working through the lesson materials, please follow the "Getting Started" steps below.

 ## Getting started

-Before working through the lesson materials, follow these steps:

 1. Download or clone this repository on the RCC cluster.

-2. Optionally, add the bash commands found [here](add_to_bashrc) to your `~/.bashrc` file (see [here](https://unix.stackexchange.com/questions/129143/what-is-the-purpose-of-bashrc-and-how-does-it-work) for an explanation of the `.bashc` file and what it is for.
+2. Optionally, add the bash commands found [here](add_to_bashrc) to your `~/.bashrc` file (see [here](https://unix.stackexchange.com/questions/129143/what-is-the-purpose-of-bashrc-and-how-does-it-work) for an explanation of the `.bashrc` file and what it is for.
 These commands will give you more informative output from running `squeue` and `sacct`.